AmitaiUzrad/DynamicSetCover/README.md

 # Dynamic Set Cover

-This repository contains the implementation for dynamic set cover algorithms from the paper "Engineering Algorithms for Dynamic Greedy Set Cover".
+This repository contains the implementation for dynamic set cover algorithms from the paper "Engineering Algorithms for Dynamic Greedy Set Cover", accepted to SEA 2026. https://arxiv.org/abs/2604.03152v1

 ## Table of Contents